Authors may choose to submit the manuscript as a single word file to be used in the refereeing process.

 Submission to GJESM journal proceeds totally online and authors will be guided stepwise through the creation and uploading of the manuscript files.
 As part of the manuscript, authors may choose to submit the manuscript as a single file to be used in the refereeing process.
 This can be a Word document (*.doc or *.docx), that can be used by referees to evaluate the manuscript.
 All figures, tables and supplementary data should be embedded and included in the main manuscript file.

 There are no strict requirements on reference formatting at submission.
-References can be in any style or format as long as the style is consistent.
-Where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter and the pagination must be present.
+References list must be provided according to the GJESM references format in a consistent style.
+Where applicable, author(s) name(s), year of publication, journal abbreviated title/book title, chapter title/article title, volume number/book chapter and the pagination must be present.
 Use of DOI is highly encouraged.

-There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example Abstract, Keywords, Introduction, Materials and Methods, Results, Conclusions, Artwork and Tables with Captions.
+There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgement and Conflict of Interest.
+Artwork and Tables with Captions.
 Please ensure the figures and the tables included in the single file are placed next to the relevant text in the manuscript, rather than at the bottom or the top of the file.

 Regardless of the file format of the original submission, at revision the authors are instructed to submit their manuscript with GJESM format and it may be editable.
 Keep the layout of the text as simple as possible.
 To avoid unnecessary errors the authors are strongly advised to use the 'spell-check' and 'grammar-check' for the submitted manuscript.